jokorn/buckets_dashboard/README.md

 # Buckets Dashboard

+## Supported versions of Budget With Buckets

+Starting from `commit 75e8e44`, the Buckets Dashboard is being developed for Buckets Beta v0.76.0.
+If you are using an older version of Buckets and you experience problems with backwards compatibility, please revert to a commit prior to `commit 75e8e44`.
+Some of the new functions in the Buckets Dashboard will only be available when using a version of Buckets that includes the `Payee` function.

+## Introduction

 A Shiny app developed in R with reports for budgeting with the Buckets application (https://www.budgetwithbuckets.com).

 Reads data directly from the .buckets file (sqlite format) and shows reports based on this.

 The reports resemble those available in YNAB.

 No extensive testing have been performed.
 Developed for personal use.
-Expect bugs.
+Expect bugs (and kindly report bugs in GitHub when you do experience them).

-# How to install
+## How to install
-- Install R. This was developed in R version 4.1.2 (64-bit) running under Debian GNU/Linux 10 (buster) and with Buckets Beta v0.63.2.
+- Install R. This was developed in R version 4.1.2 (64-bit) running under Debian GNU/Linux 10 (buster) and with Buckets Beta v0.76.0.
 - Install RStudio.
 - Download and unzip this repository or clone it using git.
 - Open RStudio and install the packages from the "library" calls in the file "global.R":